jolibrain/deepdetect/examples/caffe2/detectron/README.md

 - #### With masks as outputs

-Because masks are generated using more files (see "[get a model](#get-a-model)" for more details), an additional path must be given to the API when registering the repository
+Because masks are generated using more files (see "[get a model](#get-a-model)" for more details), an additional path must be given to the API when registering the repository.

 If your model repository looks like this: